 No Proof of Payment

-The preimage is sent with the payment but only the receiver is able to read it.
-The receiver can then use the onion wrapped preimage to settle the payment.
+The preimage is sent with the payment, but only the receiver can read it.
+The receiver can then use the onion-wrapped preimage to settle the payment.
 Due to the payer picking the preimage, the payer can’t prove that they paid anything even after the payment is complete since no new information was gained.

 No Hop Hints